As an Amazon Associate, I earn from qualifying purchases.

 - You could also prep the strawberries (How to Make Sugared Strawberries) the day before you plan to make the ice cream or use Frozen Strawberries in Syrup or fresh Strawberry Syrup.

 - Using strawberries that may not be as juicy as you’d like?
-Add 1/3 cup of strawberry jam or homemade strawberry puree or Strawberry Simple Syrup to punch up the flavor (related: Low-Sugar Strawberry Jam).
+Add 1/3 cup of strawberry jam or homemade strawberry puree or Strawberry Simple Syrup.

-- The ice cream will be a soft-serve texture when you’re initially done churning it.
+- The ice cream will have a soft-serve texture when you’re initially done churning it.
 Eat it right then if you can’t wait (who can?), or freeze for a few hours until solid.

 - No ice cream machine?
 Freeze and stir the base every hour until frozen and creamy.
 For more details, check out this post from David Lebovitz on how to make ice cream without a machine.